 It was a high-stakes event, and the client was ahead of the game.
 The chairs were set, the staging rigged, and our AV team had microphones to spare.
 But there was an essential item missing—a book the event planners had ordered as audience gifts.
 The hotel’s General Manager began making calls while their client reviewed the run-of-show in front of a hundred empty chairs.
 The trucking company finally arrived with just an hour to spare.

-That’s when we—the “AV supplier”—took it upon ourselves to place a book on every chair before the meeting started.
+That’s when we—the “on-site AV supplier”—took it upon ourselves to place a book on every chair before the meeting started.

 We see every on-site meeting or event, from weddings to manager seminars to product launches, as a production.
 And every beat counts.
 We’re backed with 35 years of event and video production chops ourselves, so we understand what it takes to elevate experiences.

-And we’ll always stick around for the late shipments.
-So, when the doors open, the event looks flawless—with every book in place.
+And we’ll stick around for the late shipments.
+So, when the doors open, every book is in place.
 After all, that client is your client first and foremost.

-We once started a new hospitality venue contract where one of our very first events put us in front of a major Fortune 500 CEO running a board meeting at the venue.
-The CEO was clearly still reeling from his previous board meeting there with another provider that hadn’t gone so well.
+We once started a new hospitality contract where our first event put us in front of a major Fortune 500 CEO running a board meeting at the venue.
+The CEO was clearly still reeling from his previous board meeting there that hadn’t gone so well with another provider.

 Before the meeting, the CEO pulled us aside and made us promise him everything would work.
 That it had to work.
 “It’s going to go flawlessly,” we promised him because we knew what had happened last time and had already put people and plans in place to keep it from happening again.